nodemcu/nodemcu-firmware/docs/en/modules/uart.md

 ## uart.setup()

 (Re-)configures the communication parameters of the UART.
+If only the id parameter is passed, then the currently configured baud rate is returned.

 #### Syntax
-`uart.setup(id, baud, databits, parity, stopbits, echo)`
+`uart.setup(id, baud, databits, parity, stopbits, echo)` `uart.setup(id)`

 #### Parameters
 - `id` always zero, only one uart supported